Health Requirements and Forms for New Students

 The HIPAA privacy rule became effective April 14, 2003, and established standards for information disclosure including what constitutes a valid authorization.
 HIPAA applies to covered entities, defined by the rule to include health plans, healthcare clearinghouses, and healthcare providers that transmit specific information electronically.

-Section 164.508 of the final privacy rule states that covered entities may not use or disclose protected health information (PHI) without a valid authorization, except as otherwise permitted or required in the privacy rule.
+Section 164.508 of the final privacy rule states that covered entities may not disclose protected health information (PHI) without a valid authorization, except as otherwise permitted or required in the privacy rule.

 adapted from: http://library.ahima.org/doc?oid=107284#.WxgmhiBOmUk